smartiniOnGitHub/fastify-cloudevents/README.md

 extension properties must be simple (no nested properties) and must contain only lowercase letters and numbers in the name (and less than 20 chars in total); so for example my strict extension now is 'strictvalidation' with a boolean value.
+Even my plugin extension now is 'fastifyserverurlmode' with a string value.

 For more info on the standard, see the [CloudEvents Specification](https://github.com/cloudevents/spec).